Why Don't Your Post-Traumatic Stress Disorder Symptoms Stop?

-It is not easy to make sense of your Post-Traumatic Stress Disorder Symptoms and what keeps them in place.
-However it is so vital in your recovery process to be able to make sense of, and give meaning to what you are experiencing.
+It is not easy to make sense of your Post-Traumatic Stress Disorder Symptoms and what keeps them in place; however, it is vital to your recovery process to be able to make sense of and give meaning to what you are experiencing.

 Post-Traumatic Stress Disorder and its effects are bounded by the story of what has happened to us; core emotions of fear, anger or sadness and a loss of control, a feeling of overwhelming helplessness.

-The Steps of Dissociation causing Post Traumatic Stress Disorder Symptoms
+The Steps of Dissociation Which Cause Post Traumatic Stress Disorder Symptoms

 Let us have a closer look by viewing the picture below:

-To put it in simply: Each trauma, be it developmental or incidental, will have at its core, a sense of overpowering helplessness.
+To put it simply, each trauma, be it developmental or incidental, will have at its core a sense of overpowering helplessness.
 The impact of that will breach the boundaries and sense of self.
-Relating to the overwhelming helplessness, there will be a core emotion depending on the kind of trauma being confronted:
+Depending on the kind of trauma being confronted, there will be a core emotions which relates to the sense of overwhelming helplessness.

 - If you have been attacked, had an accident or surgical operation, the core emotion that you relate to will most likely be fear.